maciejg-git/litewind-alpine-documentation/documentation/dropdown.md

 To make dropdown menu open on hover set the `data-trigger-event` to `'hover'`.
 In hover mode there is short delay before closing menu when the mouse leaves the trigger element.

-{% render "example.liquid" example: "examples/dropdown-hover.html", tabs: examples.dropdownHover %}
+{% render "example.liquid" example: "examples/dropdown-hover.html", tabs: examples.dropdownHover, centerFlexRow: true %}

 ### Dropdown menu

 Dropdown is a generic component that can contain any type of content.
 To build a standard menu, add the `data-role="menu"` prop and `x-bind="menuItem"` to the menu item elements.
 These will set the required ARIA attributes and enable keyboard navigation.

-{% render "example.liquid" example: "examples/dropdown-menu.html", tabs: examples.dropdownMenu %}
+{% render "example.liquid" example: "examples/dropdown-menu.html", tabs: examples.dropdownMenu, centerFlexRow: true %}